pure-data/externals-howto/README.rst

       outlet_free(x->x_out);
     }

-If our object has some dynamically allocated resources (usually this is dynamically allocated memory), we must free them manually in the “free-method” (aka: destructor).
+If our object has some dynamically allocated resources (usually this is dynamically allocated memory), we must free them manually in the “free method” (aka: destructor).

 In the example above, we do so by calling ``inlet_free`` (resp. ``outlet_free``) on the handles to our additional iolets.

-*NOTE*: we do not really need to free inlets and outlet.
-As Pd will automatically free them for us (unless we are doing higher-order magic, like displaying one object's iolet as another object's. but let's not get into that for now...)
+*NOTE*: we do not really need to free inlets and outlet, as Pd will automatically free them for us (unless we are doing higher-order magic, like displaying one object's iolet as another object's. but let's not get into that for now...)

 the code: xfade~
 ----------------